All of these priorities are tied together.

 The cost of everything has increased, yet wages remain stagnant for working families, and Social Security alone is not enough for others.
 We need to consider ways to help improve people’s lives.

-Housing, transportation, child care, food security, etc. all need to be addressed.
-Onondaga County can assist with those needs, if the Legislature prioritized residents over legacy projects.
+Housing, healthcare, transportation, child care, food security, etc. all need to be addressed.
+Onondaga County can assist with those needs, if we prioritize residents over legacy projects or corporate donors.

 Let’s invest in people!!